rshepherd549/rust_atomics_chap_9/rust_atomics_chap_9.md

 ---

-..and increment it for a waiter, and decrement when woken.
+..and waiters increment it, and decrement when woken.

 ```rust
 pub fn wait<'a,T>(&self, guard: MutexGuard<'a,T>) -> MutexGuard<'a,T> {